cwaitt/Latex-Workshop/sections/citations.md

-# Making citations
+# Making Citations

-Adding citations into LaTeX is easly and seamless.
-The hard part is actually getting the things you want to cite, but citation managers such as Zotero and Mendeley have made it much easier to make bib file. bib files are formatted in 'LaTeX -like' style, where all you really need to know is the citation nickname.
+Adding citations into LaTeX is easy and seamless.
+The hard part is actually getting the things you want to cite into Overleaf, but citation managers such as Zotero and Mendeley have made it much easier to do so.

+## Leraning Objectives

+1. Creating a bib file

+2. Calling a citation in text

+3. Creating a References page

+## Bib Files

+Bib files are formatted in 'LaTeX -like' style, where all you really need to know is the citation nickname.
 Below is an example of how the citations appear in a bib file.
-Make a file called sample.bib, and copy these into that file.
+Make a file called sample.bib, in your project manager on the left, and copy this code into that file.

 ```
 @article{ahu61,